-To export SBT and other fish products from Australia for consumption, all processing establishments (land based and boats) require registration with the Australian Government Department of Agriculture, Water and the Environment.
+To export SBT and other fish products from Australia for consumption, all processing establishments (land based and boats) require registration with the Australian Government Department of Agriculture, Fisheries and Forestry.
 All fish and fish products that are exported from Australia are prescribed goods and all registered establishments must meet the requirements of the Export Control Act, Export Control (Prescribed Goods General) Orders and the Export Control (Fish & Fish Products Orders) 2005 in order to export these goods.
-Registered establishments and boats are audited by the Department of Agriculture, Water and the Environment food auditors to ensure compliance with the above legislation.
+Registered establishments and boats are audited by the Department of Agriculture, Fisheries and Forestry food auditors to ensure compliance with the above legislation.
 The number of audits annually is linked to the level of risk and performance of the establishment to meet the appropriate legislation.